rackerlabs/technical-blog/_posts/2015-07-29-install-openstack-from-source.md

     pip install python-glanceclient python-keystoneclient python-openstackclient
     pip install repoze.lru pbr mysql-python

 Create the various users and directories needed for the OpenStack services.
-The following script will create these for each of the services on the controller node: (We will use a similar script for the network and compute nodes with fewer services)
+The following script creates these for each of the services on the controller node: (a similar script is available for the network and compute nodes with fewer services)

     for SERVICE in keystone glance neutron nova cinder do